grycap/ec3/doc/source/faq.rst

 **Why can't I download the private key of my cluster?**

-If you are experimenting problems downloading the private key of your cluster (deployed in Amazon EC2), please, try with another browser.
+If you are experimenting problems downloading the private key of your cluster, please, try with another browser.
 The website is currently optimized for Google Chrome.

 **Can I configure software packages in my cluster that are not available in the wizard?**